↓

 Source: Worldbank database

-Posted in charts EN | Tagged Bar chart, GDP, Post-design, Power BI
+Posted in charts | Tagged Bar chart, GDP, Post-design, Power BI

 How big is the ASEAN economy?